 “An unknown king [the Creator Himself] enters the world under the cover of night to begin a seemingly unimpressive work.
 He soon becomes one of the most powerful figures in the land; intensely hated by some and emphatically loved by others.
 His work is unlike that of any king before or after him, and his words, strength, and life are unlike any the world has ever known.”

-I don’t even like bending the spines back!
-But cutting up a whole book?!
+I don’t even like bending book spines back.
+But cutting up a whole book?

 I mean… YEOW-CH!

-The unofficial word from the Compassion mailroom is that it is also best to remove the covers – I slipped mine into the middle of the book.
+The unofficial word from the Compassion mailroom was that it was also best to remove the covers – I slipped mine into the middle of the book.
 This is to meet the strict Compassion postage guidelines which covers many different developing countries.
 As far as I can tell, it’s all about protecting precious cargo.
 If it is well known generally that there is ‘only paper’ in the Compassion packages – and nothing of marketable value – then it is more likely to arrive in one piece.
-And there is nothing like a missing letter from their precious child to upset a Compassion sponsor! :)
+And there is nothing like a missing letter from their precious child to upset a sponsor. :)